JakeVigeant12/Cell-Society/doc/DESIGN_PLAN.md

  * What commonalities will be factored out into superclasses?

 The cell class is a great example of having a few common methods, and the subclasses are the cells for each type of game with different rules being contained in those cells.
+Those cells can also override those main methods too if needed and can hold different types of data based on the cell type.

  * How will differences be handled when superclasses are extended?

+New methods would be added if necessary, but public methods such as changing the state, will be overriden based on the different cell type and rules for each corresponding simulation.

 ## Design Considerations